JohnEarnest/Octo/Chip8 Programming.md

 		again
 		loop again

 Now we want to extend this program to randomly scatter tiles.
-Let's generate a tile offset in v2 by using 'random' and a mask which will select random numbers spaced 8 bytes apart.
+Let's generate a tile offset in v2 by using `random` and a mask which will select random numbers spaced 8 bytes apart.
 This process is made very convenient because both the size and number of tiles are powers of two.

 	: get-tile
 		v2 := random 0b11000 # { 0, 8, 16, 24 }